...

 In order to relieve any nerves, it’s good to have a driving lesson before the test.
 Ideally, you want this to be on the same day, if possible.
 That way, you have a chance to relax into the driving and go over anything you’re unsure of.
 Some can take their driving instructors along with them, but that’s up to you.

-Make sure you go over all the relevant maneuvers that are common in tests.
+Make sure you go over all the relevant manoeuvres that are common in tests.
 Your driving instructor should know these and will give you any last-minute tips too.

 Arrive Early